TihomirGeorgiev3/SHGtoSpark_part_2/README.md

 Algorithms:

 Image stitch algorithm
-Image translation algorithm: The image translation algorithm was taken from https://www.tensorflow.org/tutorials/generative/pix2pix.
-Cells with modified code are marked in Jupyter.
+Image translation algorithm: The image translation algorithm was taken from https://www.tensorflow.org/tutorials/generative/pix2pix with minor modifications.
+Cells with modified code are marked in SHGtoSparks.ipynb with change.
+New comments are marked as new and cell 30 is completely new.

 Hardware: